Hinge modes of three-dimensional Euler insulators: 3D Euler insulators with

 To numerically verify our theory, we construct a 3D tight-binding model on a simple cubic lattice corresponding to the continuum Hamiltonian in Eq.~\eqref{eq: continuum_model_e2=2}.
 Setting the lattice constant to unity, the lattice sites are denoted by vectors $\boldsymbol{R}=(x,y,z)$ with $x,y,z\in \mathbb{Z}$.
 The lattice Hamiltonian is given by

 where $\sigma_i$ and $\tau_i$ ($i=x,y,z$) are Pauli matrices.
 At each lattice site, there are four orbitals labeled as $\ket{\sigma_z}\otimes \ket{\tau_z}$ with $\sigma_z,\tau_z=\pm1$.
 This model respects $C_{2z}\mathcal{T}$ symmetry~[Eq.~\eqref{eq: C2T_symm}], where $C_{2z}\mathcal{T}=K$ is the complex conjugation operator.
 Throughout this work, we calculate the energy spectrum of the tight-binding models using the PythTB package~\cite{Coh_Vanderbilt_PythTB_2022}.
 Figure~\ref{fig:bulk_EI}(a) shows the high-symmetry points in the Brillouin zone.
 Figure~\ref{fig:bulk_EI}(b) indicates the bulk band structures of $ \mathcal{H}^{(\bar{e}_{2}=2)}_{\boldsymbol{k}}$.
 Setting the Fermi energy to zero, the lower two of the four bands are occupied.
+We note that realizing the nonzero Euler class requires hopping terms beyond nearest-neighbor ones, reflecting the higher-order momentum dependence of the winding terms in the continuum Hamiltonian~[Eq.~\eqref{eq: continuum_model_e2=2}].
+In particular, the term $v_2 \sin k_x \sin k_y\,\sigma_z\tau_x$ in Eq.~\eqref{eq:lattice_model}, which corresponds to the continuum term $v_2 k_x k_y \Gamma_2$ in Eq.~\eqref{eq: continuum_model_e2=2}, represents diagonal (next-nearest-neighbor) hopping.

 To evaluate the Euler class $e_2$ in the $k_x$-$k_y$ plane at $k_z=k_z^{*}$, we employ the Wilson loop matrix~\cite{Soluyanov2011PRB, PhysRevB.84.075119, PhysRevB.89.155114}, defined as

 where $\mathcal{P}$ denotes the path-ordering operator, and $ {\mathcal{A}}_x (\boldsymbol{k}) $ is the non-Abelian Berry connection matrix with elements $[{\mathcal{A}}_x (\boldsymbol{k}) ]_{nm}:=\ii \braket{u_{n}(\boldsymbol{k})|\partial_{k_x}u_{m}(\boldsymbol{k})}$.
 Since $\mathcal{W}(k_{y},k_z^{*})$ is an SO(2) matrix in the $C_{2z}\mathcal{T}$-invariant plane, the two eigenvalues of $\mathcal{W}(k_{y},k_z^{*})$ are given as a complex conjugate pair $e^{\pm \ii \theta(k_y,k_z^{*})}$, where the phase $ \theta(k_y,k_z^{*})$ corresponds to the Wannier center.
 The winding number of the evolution of $ \theta(k_y,k_z^{*})$ as $k_y$ varies from $0$ to $2\pi$ is equal to the Euler class $e_{2}$~\cite{Ahn2018PRL, Ahn2019PRX, Bouhon2019PRB, Bouhon2020}.
 Thus, we evaluate the Euler class of the model $\mathcal{H}^{(\bar{e}_{2}=2)}_{\boldsymbol{k}}$ by tracing the evolution of $ \theta(k_y,k_z^{*})$ at $k_z=0$ and $k_z=\pi$~[Figs.~\ref{fig:bulk_EI}(c) and \ref{fig:bulk_EI}(d)].
 The spectra of the Wilson loop matrix yield $|e_{2}(0)|=2$ and $e_2(\pi)=0$, resulting in the topological invariant $|\bar{e}_2|=2$.